Intel-bigdata/SSM/docs/block-level-ec.md

 <img src="./image/block-ec-arch.png" width="336" height="275" />

 Block EC file is transparent to HDFS.
 After user applies the block EC rule to HDFS files and directories, for each involved HDFS file, there will be a parity file.
 SSM server will maintain the relationship between the HDFS data file and parity file into meta data store.
-For file level continuous block layout EC, following information should be recorded for each data file,
+For file level continuous block layout EC, following information should be recorded for each data file.

 -   Data file path